eerwitt/home-value-deep-learning/README.md

 * Visualize results in iPython notebook.
 * Shutdown instance.

+### Training Data Setup

+Create data which will be used to create a model.

 * Generate test, train and cross validation data.
   * Connect to Zillow and download pictures.
   * Categorize images using `categorization` Django application.
   * Output in a format for Caffe to use.

 ## References